ratbag98/PySquaredle/README.md

 (the numbers are the index into the string).

 We'll start with the first letter, A, index 0.
-To calculate the neighbours, imagine this grid of indexes:
+To calculate the neighbors, imagine this grid of indexes:

 ```text